Chymyst/chymyst-core/docs/chymyst10.md

 ```

-Each DCM peer will now have its own unique reaction for receiving messages.
+Each DCM peer will now have its own unique reaction site for receiving chat messages.
 The input molecule for that reaction is a unique molecule `message()` that must be used for sending messages to that DCM peer.

 It remains to make these molecules' emitters available to other peers.
 To achieve that, we will make the `myName` molecule carry the molecule emitter for `message`, rather than the name string.

-The code of the chat application becomes
+With these changes, the code of the chat application becomes:

 ```scala
 val peerName = implicitly[ClusterConfig].peerId